Wojtek9388/Pollang/Syntax.md

 - Not required to run
 - Allows use of GUI functions

-BOOL guiconsole
+BOOL guiconsole.
-- Not required to run
+- Not required to run.
 - Shows a console even when making a GUI project for easy debugging

-BOOL customargs
+BOOL customargs.
-- Not required to run
+- Not required to run.
 - allows users to pass custom arguments to the program

 -------------- DataTypes --------------